petaSk98/Brackify-Feedback/README.md

 ### When a round ends

 Each matchup runs for a set time (1–24 hours, chosen by the organizer).
 When time runs out, the entry with more votes advances.
-If the organizer set a vote threshold, the round can close early once all matchups reach it.
+If the organizer set a minimum vote count, the round can also end early once every matchup reaches it.

-**Ties:** If both entries have the same number of votes, the entry with the stronger tournament record (higher average win percentage from previous rounds) advances.
-In the first round, where there is no history, a coin flip decides.
-In the final, a tie means both entries share the win as co-champions, with the stronger record holder featured as the primary winner.
+**Ties:** If both entries get the same number of votes, the one with a better overall track record in the tournament advances.
+In the first round (where there's no history yet), a coin flip decides.
+In the final, a tie means both entries are crowned co-champions.
 Tied matchups are marked in the bracket.

+**Matchup shuffling:** From round 2 onward, winners are re-paired so that the strongest performers face the weakest ones.
+This keeps the most exciting matchups for the later rounds — similar to how playoff brackets work in sports.

 ### After you vote